madroach/minimalist/README.txt

 Add this line at the end of file:

 minimalist:		"|/usr/local/sbin/minimalist.pl"
+(if your MTA adds a delivered-to: header)

+or if it doesn't:

+minimalist:		"|/usr/local/sbin/minimalist.pl minimalist"

 and, if your MTA requires, do all it need to actualize changes.

-After this you must create directory which Minimalist will use for work.
+After this you must create a directory which Minimalist will use for work.
 It is defined in the minimalist.conf by directive 'directory'.
-This directory must be *WRITABLE* by your MTA (check next section for information on how to detect Minimalist's EUID/EGID).
+In this
+directory you need at least "lists" and "auth" subdirectorys.
+Optionally you can create a "translations" subdirectory where you can put perl Maketext translation files.
+Of course all directories need to be readable by minimalist.
+The auth directory must also be writable.

 ----------------------------------------------------------------------------
 III.
 Creating lists

-1. In the main Minimalist's directory create directory, named exactly as list you creating.
-This directory and it's contents must be owned by uid/gid of your MTA (it's because Minimalist will write here some control information - subscribed users, archived messages, etc).
-The simple and right method to know MTA's euid/egid is:
+1. In the "lists" directory, create a directory, named exactly as the list you are creating.
+In this directory minimalist probably needs write access to files "list", "list-writers" and maybe the directory "archive".

- . create in /etc/aliases such entry:
- 	mtaid:	"|tee /tmp/mtaid.tst"
- . mail message to mtaid
- . check owner/group of resulted /tmp/mtaid.tst and chown main Minimalist's directory (and all subsequent) to this owner/group . delete 'mtaid' alias from /etc/aliases

-2. Add list's name and short description of it into lists.lst file (in the main Minimalist's directory).
-This file will be shown by the command
-<info>.
-Example of this file's contents:

-list	This is testing list
-info	General information, news, etc

-3. Create in the list's directory some files:
+2. Create in the list's directory some files:

  a) config
      Private settings for this list, they override global parameters.